 - Hand-to-mouth households verify one of the following two conditions: i.
 0 < Liquid wealth ≤ bi-weekly net income or ii.
 Liquid wealth < -bi-weekly net income.
 The latter comes from assuming that, for households using short-term personal credit, their liquidity constraint (credit limit) is equal to one month of net income.
 These households are further sorted into: - Poor hand-to-mouth: illiquid wealth ≤ 0.
 Most of these households have zero illiquid assets.
 (However, a few households with "underwater" mortgages, i.e. the value of their mortgage liabilities exceeds that of housing assets, are also included.) - Wealthy hand-to-mouth: illiquid wealth > 0.
 Most of these households own real estate and may have a mortgage loan.
-(However, a few households with no housing assets and some business wealth or life insurance assets are also included here.) - Non hand-to-mouth tries.
-The Netherlands show a striking difference, with a much lower overall share.
-This is fully due to a much lower share of wealthy hand-to-mouth, less than half than observed in other countries, the share of poor hand-to-mouth is on par with other countries (particularly other "low" countries).
+(However, a few households with no housing assets and some business wealth or life insurance assets are also included here.) - Non hand-to-mouth

-Figure displays the result of this sorting, showing the estimated share of poor and wealthy handto-mouth in the population, respectively in the left and right-hand panels, by country group.
+Figure 7 displays the result of this sorting, showing the estimated share of poor and wealthy handto-mouth in the population, respectively in the left and right-hand panels, by country group.
 The colours inside the bars indicate the composition of hand-to-mouth households by their membership to overall (country-level) net income quintiles.